Uniform Pension Overview (UPO)

 Check how much pension you are expected to receive

 Your Uniform Pension Overview shows you once a year how much pension capital you have accrued and how much pension you are expected to accrue.
 You also see an estimate of how much pension you are expected to receive from the pension fund in the future.
 The expected level of your pension in this UPO is based on scenarios from the Dutch Central Bank (DNB).
 The scenarios are based on a set of future economic expectations.
-The interest rates have increased significantly in the past months.
-Along with that, the expected future returns have increased and more pension can be purchased with the saved pension capital.
-As a result of this, your expected pension may also have increased compared to last year.
+The expected level of your pension is based on scenarios from De Nederlandsche Bank (DNB).
+These scenarios assume a set of future economic expectations.
+DNB adjusts the scenarios every year.
+This may affect your expected pension compared to last year.
+Check the current balance of your SNPS capital at mijn-shellpensioen.

 The amounts in your UPO and those at my-Shell pension are different